 Finally, whether considering this role for yourself or looking for the right specialist to fill this position in your company, it is natural if you wonder how much a person in this role can make.

-According to Glassdoor, the average sales enablement manager salary in the US is $99,299 as of 2020.
+According to Glassdoor, the average sales enablement manager salary in the US is $99,299.
 The lowest pay for this role (according to the same source) is around $63,000, whereas some top-earners can make nearly $150,000 a year.

 Looking at these numbers, you can say that the job of a sales enablement manager is pretty high-paying.
 That’s true.
 However, it is also worth noting that the salary for each particular job can vary significantly from one company to another.
 Overall, the pay depends on a number of factors, including the size of the company, industry, and location, as well as the experience and qualifications of each particular specialist.